napari/napari/docs/plugins/npe2_getting_started.md

 ## Overview

-Plugins are special python packages.
-They define certain functions that napari calls when it needs to do something like read data.
-The plugin also needs some way of declaring what it does so that napari knows it can use it.
+Plugins are just python packages.
+They include contributions that napari may use when performing tasks (like reading data), and a "manifest" file that tells napari where in the package to find these contributions.

 This guide covers `npe2`-style plugins. `npe2` plugins declare the functionality that they contribute in a file called the plugin manifest.